 Want to know the secret to getting the most aid as possible?
 Apply, apply, apply.
 Then apply some more.
 Filling out applications from the FAFSA to TCC Foundation Scholarships and more increases your chances for receiving financial aid.
-Follow this to-do list to increase your chances of finding and receiving scholarship aid.
-Read our Scholarship Guide to learn how to improve your scholarship application.
-You may also use this page to view TCC's policies on Oklahoma's Promise or Tuition Waivers.
+Follow the TCC Scholarship Checklist to increase your chances of finding and receiving scholarship aid.

 Step 1: Apply for Admission to TCC